ailyanlu1/Competitive-Programming-4/Algorithms/03. String Pattern Matching/README.md

 In the field of computer science, string searching algorithms are algorithms that try to find a place where one or patterns are found within a larger string or text.
 The importance of finding a pattern matching exists in almost every application that involves text such as Notepad to Mobile messengers and many more.

-## Comparison b/w sorting algorithms
+## Comparison b/w string searching algorithms

 | Name | Time complexity (Best) | Time complexity (Worst) | Preprocessing Time |
 | --- | --- | --- | --- |